victorhugobarbosa/victorhugobarbosa/README.md

 </p>

 ## About me 👨‍🎓
-  💻 First-year Computer Science student at UNIP.
+  💻 Analysis and Development of Systems (ADS) student at UNIP.
 Completed a technical course at the Technical High School of Campinas - Unicamp (Cotuca).
 19 years old, technology and gaming enthusiast, always learning something new.

 ## Experience 👔
 - ⚡🚀 Working at <a href="https://dynamicslabs.com.br" target="_blank"> Dynamics Labs </a>